53 Rockets & Launch Vehicle Performance

 Specific Impulse

-The measure of efficiency used in most rocket performance calculations is the specific impulse, which is the total impulse produced divided by the propellant flow rate in terms of its weight.
+The measure of efficiency used in most rocket performance calculations is the specific impulse, which is the total impulse produced divided by the propellant used in terms of its weight.
 The specific impulse is a property of the propellant’s chemical composition and can be evaluated using a thermodynamic analysis.
 In general, one wishes to carry as little propellant as possible, so the idea is to have a rocket with a high specific impulse.

 The specific impulse, , is defined as